Lusty Chocolate Truffles for Seduction

 2 tablespoons unsweetened cocoa powder

 About the chocolate.
-Before you begin you should learn a bit more about chocolate, how it is made, how it is labeled, and how to handle it, you should read my article on The Zen of Chocolate.
+Before you begin you should learn a bit more about chocolate, how it is made, how it is labeled, and how to handle it, you should read my article on The Science of Chocolate.

 About the jam.
 I use Dickinson's Seedless Black Raspberry Preserves.
 Rich and concentrated, it adds tremendous depth and complexity.
 Whatever you use, make sure it is seedless!